-Requirement Staff Response: KHA Leadership: Office of General Governance

-Questions: Counsel (as Committee Agree or

-applicable): Disagree:

-Name of the grant: Department of Health and Department of Health and Human

-Human Services for Youth Services for Youth Engagement in

-Engagement in Sports: Sports: Collaboration to Improve

-Collaboration to Improve Adolescent Physical Activity and

-Adolescent Physical Activity Nutrition.

-and Nutrition.

-APPLICATION DUE: May

-31, 2019

-Does this fall within Yes.
-Out-of-School Time.
+Requirement Staff Response: KHA Leadership: Office of Governance Questions: , General Counsel (as applicable): Committee Agree or Disagree: Name of the grant: Department of Health and Human Services for Youth The YES Initiative will expand volub participation in Engagement in Sports (YES): Collaboration to sports and encourage regular physical activity, Physical Activity and especially for youth populations with lower rates APPLICATION DUE: of sports participation and communities with limited access to athletic facilities or recreational areas.
+Does this fall Yes.
+Out-of-School Yes.
+Out-of-School Time. within the Kids Time.
+Hope Alliance Ordinance?
+Does this align Out-of-School Yes.
+Out-of-School Time. with Time.
+Services Plan?
+Which category is this in?
+Does this align Yes.
 Yes.
-Out-of-School Time.

-the Kids Hope

-Alliance Ordinance?

-Does this align with Yes.
-Out-of-School Time.
-Yes.
-Out-of-School Time.

-the Essential Services

-Plan?
-Which

-category is this in?

-Does this align with Yes.
-Yes.
-Although, current partners

-the Mission, Vision, provide enrichment activities

-and Purpose? applying for this grant will

-address the gap and support

-KHA's mission of building and

-ensuring access to a

-CONTINUUM of comprehensive
+A goal of Out of School with the Mission, Time is to improve access to and participation in Out of